 Get to Know the Option Greeks

-Options traders often invoke the "Greeks."
+Option traders often invoke the "greeks."
 What are they, and more importantly, what can they do for you?

-In short, the Greeks refer to a set of calculations you can use to measure different factors that might affect the price of an options contract.
-With that information, you can make more informed decisions about which options to trade, and when to trade them.
+In short, the options greeks refer to a set of calculations you can use to measure different factors that might affect the price of an options contract, but they are theoretical in nature.
+With that information, you can make more informed decisions about which options to trade and when to possibly trade them.

-• Gamma, which can help you estimate how much the Delta might change if the stock price changes.
+- Gamma helps you estimate how much the delta might change if the stock price changes.

-• Theta, which can help you measure how much value an option might lose each day as it approaches expiration.
+- Theta helps you measure how much value an option might lose each day to time decay as it approaches expiration.

-Now that you've been introduced, we can explore these calculations in more detail.
+Now that you've been introduced, let's explore these calculations in more detail.

 Delta

-Delta measures how much an option's price can be expected to move for every $1 change in the price of the underlying security or index.
-For example, a Delta of 0.40 means the option's price will theoretically move $0.40 for every $1 change in the price of the underlying stock or index.
-As you might guess, this means the higher the Delta, the bigger the price change.
+Delta measures how much the price of an option can be expected to move for every $1 change in the price of the underlying security or index.
+For example, a delta of 0.40 means the price of the option will theoretically move $0.40 if the price of the underlying stock or index changes $1.
+As you might guess, this means the higher the delta, the bigger the price change.

-Traders often use Delta to predict whether a given option will expire ITM.
-So, a Delta of 0.40 is taken to mean that at that moment in time, the option has about a 40% chance of being ITM at expiration.
-This doesn't mean higher-Delta options are always profitable.
-After all, if you paid a large premium for an option that expires ITM, you might not make any money.
+Traders often use delta to predict whether a given option will expire ITM, meaning its strike price is below (for calls) or above (for puts) the underlying security's market price.
+So, a delta of 0.40 is taken to mean that, at that moment in time, the option has about a 40% chance of being ITM at expiration.
+This doesn't mean higher-delta options are always profitable because option buyers have to contest with time decay, which we'll discuss more during the theta section.

 Gamma

-Where Delta is a snapshot in time, Gamma measures the rate of change in an option's Delta over time.
-If you remember high school physics class, you can think of Delta as speed and Gamma as acceleration.
-In practice, Gamma is the rate of change in an option's Delta per $1 change in the price of the underlying stock.
+Where delta is a snapshot in time, gamma measures the rate of change in the delta of an option over time.
+If you remember high school physics class, think of delta as speed and gamma as acceleration.
+In practice, gamma is the rate of change in the delta of an option per $1 change in the price of the underlying stock.

-In the example above, we imagined an option with a Delta of .40.
-If the underlying stock moves $1 and the option moves $.40 along with it, the option's Delta is no longer 0.40.
+In the example above, we used an option with a delta of 0.40.
+If the underlying stock moves $1 and the option moves $0.40 along with it, the delta is no longer 0.40.
 Why?
-This $1 move would mean the call option is now even deeper ITM, and so its Delta should move even closer to 1.00.
-So, let's assume that as a result the Delta is now 0.55.
-The change in Delta from 0.40 to 0.55 is 0.15—this is the option's Gamma.
+This $1 move would mean the call option is now even deeper ITM, so its delta should move even closer to 1.00.
+Let's assume that as a result delta is now 0.55.
+The change in delta from 0.40 to 0.55 is 0.15—this is the gamma of the options contract.

-Because Delta can't exceed 1.00, Gamma decreases as an option gets further ITM and Delta approaches 1.00.
+Because delta can't exceed 1.00, gamma decreases as an option moves further ITM and delta approaches 1.00.
 After all, there's less room for acceleration as you approach top speed.

 Theta